Harshpatel2910/NewApp-React/README.md

-This is news app made in React and it use new api to fetch new news.
+This is news app made in React and it use news api to fetch new news.